7 Common Copywriting Mistakes to Avoid (Good Copy Vs. Bad Copy)

 Hello my DIY queens (and kings)!

 As a small business owner… or entrepreneur… or freelancer… you may be currently attempting to write your own copy.
+Whether it’s for your website, social media, email, etc.

 While yes, of course you can choose to write your own copy instead of hiring a professional copywriter.
 However, there are things to keep in mind.

-While writing may seem like a small task anyone can pull off with perfection, that's not always the case when it comes to copywriting.
+While writing may seem like a small task anyone can pull off with perfection, that's not the case when it comes to copywriting.

 Not to mention the mistakes you run the risk of making and how they can hurt your business.
-Things you may not even realize are mistakes, can hurt your conversion rates, turn potential customers away, and cost you greatly.
+Things you may not even realize are mistakes, can hurt your conversion rates, turn potential clients/customers away, and cost you greatly.

 You want your words to work for you, not against you!
 And I want that for you too!